prikhi/bodyweight-client/README.md

 A Bodyweight Workout Log frontend written in Elm.

-Right now only Adding/Viewing/Listing/Editing/Deleting of Exercises is supported.
+Right now only Adding/Viewing/Listing/Editing/Deleting of Exercises & Routines is supported.
 Eventually we will support:

-* Routines
+* Logging Workouts
 * Users
-* Subscribing to & Logging Routines
+* Subscribing to Routines
 * Exporting Routines & Log Entries (Markdown, CSV)
 * Reports & Graphs